 2/ Move your body

-Thoughts, emotions, physical reactions and all feed into your anxious spiralling in a sort of vicious cycle.
-You might not be able to change your thinking when feeling anxious, but you can change your by getting up and distracting yourself with a walk or workout.
+Thoughts, emotions, physical reactions and behavior all feed into your anxious spiralling in a sort of vicious cycle.
+You might not be able to change your thinking when feeling anxious, but you can change your behavior by getting up and distracting yourself with a walk or workout.

 3/ Distract yourself